vvoloshin/severgroup/readme.md

 onerecordtwodates.csv), place them in ``inbox``, maybe something happens
 * in the process of work may occur "some" exceptions, just do not pay attention to them, everything is fine, don`t panic
+* when you run the application, it generates an xsd schema for the output files in the ``xsd`` directory (surprising, isn't it?)